-Dr. William Adolphus Hughson was born in London, Ontario in 1845, the son of Rev. Wentworth Hughson and the former Elizabeth Dobbyn.
-He was the eldest of 6 boys.
-His siblings were; Francis, John, Oscar, Wentworth and James.
+Dr. William Adolphus Hughson was born in London, Ontario in 1845.
+He was the eldest of 6 boys born to Rev. Wentworth Hughson and the former Elizabeth Dobbyn.
+His father was a Methodist Minister and his siblings were; Francis Richard Hughson, John Benson Hughson, Oscar Hollis Hughson, Wentworth Oliver Hughson and James Alexander Hughson.

 Dr. Hughson graduated M.D. from The University of Toronto Faculty of Medicine in 1866.
 He set up his medical practice in Dresden.
 Dr. Hughson is listed in the 1869 Province of Ontario Gazetteer and Directory as practicing in Dresden.